BishopFox/badPods/yaml/hostipc-only/README.md

 ## You can create a pod with only hostIPC

 If you only have `hostIPC=true`, you most likely can't do much.
-What you should do is use the ipcs command inside your hostIPC container to see if there are any ipc resources (shared memory segments, message queues, or semephores).
+What you should do is use the `ipcs` command inside your hostIPC container to see if there are any ipc resources (shared memory segments, message queues, or semaphores).
 If you find one, you will likely need to create a program that can read them.

 # Pod Creation